LeonSchampach/OrganizeIt/README.md

 `data.sql`

-This file does is not necessary.
+This file is not necessary.
 If you dont want the database to have any data in the beginning you can leave the file empty or delete it.
  ```sql
 -- Insert data into the shelf table
 INSERT INTO shelf (name, room) VALUES ('Shelf1', 'RoomA');